Follow us

 Hiking Tour du Mont Blanc for kids

-To best meet the needs of the children, logistics have been specifically designed and based on supervision by three mountain professionals.
-There are two hike leaders for the groups and one person managing the trip logistics who can help if necessary.
-We manage the luggage transfers, so your child only has to carry a light backpack.
+To cater to the children's needs, we have implemented specific logistics supervised by three mountain professionals.
+Two hike leaders accompany the groups, and another person manages trip logistics, providing assistance if necessary.
+We take care of luggage transfers, so your child only needs to carry a light backpack.

 The collective formula associates several people who do not necessarily know each other.
 It allows for a planned program to benefit from an attractive price on fixed dates.
 This formula is ideal for people looking for the friendliness of a group.